-- 1. Approving the broad policies, property development strategies and financial objectives of the Company and Group and monitoring the performance of management; - 2.
-Overseeing and evaluating the adequacy of internal controls, risk management, financial reporting in compliance with statutory requirements and best corporate governance practices; - 3.
-Approving the nominations of candidates to the Board as Directors and appointment of key personnel; - 4.
+- 1. Approving the broad policies, property development strategies and financial objectives of the Company and the Group and monitoring the performance of Management; - 2.
+Overseeing and evaluating the adequacy of internal controls and risk management, and financial reporting in compliance with statutory requirements; - 3.
+Approving the nominations and re-nominations to the Board and appointment of key personnel; - 4.
 Approving annual budgets, major funding proposals and investments; - 5.
-Setting dividend policy and recommending dividends; and - 6.
-Setting Company's values and standards and ensuring that obligations to Shareholders and others are understood and met.
+Setting the Company's dividend policy and recommending dividends; and - 6.
+Setting the Company's values and standards and ensuring that obligations to shareholders and others are understood and met.